 Take a look at your bucket list and decide which thing you’d like to try first.
 Then, start taking the steps to make that thing happen.
 It may require some planning and talking to others in your life about it.
 Set your timeline goals and start working on them.

 Lucy decided that she wanted to tour five different cities within the year.
 She began by telling her husband and asking if he wanted to go with her.
 Then she sat down with a map and figured out which cities she would visit.

 She chose cities that were no more than a 4-hour train ride from her in any direction so that she wouldn’t be gone for more than a day or two.
 She then scheduled her first city tour.

 If you’ve truly done a brain dump and created a true bucket list, some of the things on it might seem super exciting but a little scary!
 And they should!
 Especially when you are actually doing them.

 But facing those fears and doing the thing anyway is one of the BEST feelings in the world.

-My husband ran his first 5K this past weekend.
+My husband ran his first 5K a couple of years ago.
 He said that at the starting point he was thinking to himself, “What the heck am I doing here?”
 At the finish, he said to himself, “When can I do that again?”
 THAT is exactly what you want to feel.

-A few weeks ago, I had the opportunity to spend an evening all alone at my son’s lake house.
+When I had the opportunity to spend an evening all alone at my son’s lake house, I took it.
 I am never alone and very much enjoy my alone time.
 But when I got there, I was surprised to find that I had some anxiety coming up.

 I considered going home.
 But I knew how much I had been looking forward to that time and how much I love my alone time.
 I also knew how disappointed I would be on every level if I didn’t see this opportunity through.
 So, I stayed.
 And, like my husband, I’m wondering when I can do it again.